noparkee/Deep-Learnig/README.md

 3. update weights

 ### hw6
-Implement a classifier for CIFAR-10 dataset using tensorflow
+Implement a classifier for CIFAR-10 dataset using pytorch